drapado/PINGS/README.md

 python3 pings.py -h
 ```

-To check how to inspect the map built by PINGS, you can use the following command:
+To check how to inspect the map built by PINGS and render videos from the map, you can use the following command:

 ```
 python3 inspect_pings.py -h